The process of producing an appraisal report consists of an inspection which leads to an opinion of value.

-The most common approach in figuring the value of a house is the Sales Comparison Approach which deals with concluding a comparison to comparable homes close by.
+The most common approach in figuring the value of a house is the Sales Comparison Approach which concerns making a comparison to similar properties nearby.

-Being the most common approach, the Sales Comparison Approach tends to be the most accurate and best indicator of worth for a home.
+The Sales Comparison Approach is commonly the most definitive and best indicator of cost for a home.

-There are many reasons to purchase an appraisal from A. M. Appraisals with the most common reason being real estate and mortgage transactions.
+There are a lot of reasons to order an appraisal from A. M. Appraisals with the most common reason being real estate and mortgage transactions.

 To fight inflated property taxes.